Five cases of mushroom poisoning in the province of Avellino

-Since the beginning of the autumn season in Irpinia there are already five cases of intoxication da mushrooms identified by the Mycological Inspectorate
+Since the beginning of the autumn season in Irpinia There are already five cases of mushroom poisoning identified by the Mycological Inspectorate

 The episodes involve people who, after having ingested toxic specimens, had to resort to hospital treatment

-Since the beginning of the autumn season, five cases of mushroom poisoning have already been identified by the Mycological Inspectorate made available to citizens by the Local Health Authority of Avellino led by Dr. Mario Nicola Vittorio Ferrante.
+Since the beginning of the autumn season, there have already been five cases of mushroom poisoning identified by the Mycological Inspectorate made available to citizens by the Local Health Authority of Avellino led by Dr. Mario Nicola Vittorio Ferrante.

 The poisoning episodes involve people who, after having ingested toxic specimens, had to seek hospital treatment.
 Specifically, one episode was caused by the consumption of Amanita Pantherina and four, instead, by the consumption of Omphalotus Olearius (olive mushroom), which is also toxic to humans.